Eileen Atkins: Music video

-Honours
+Accolades and honours

 Atkins was appointed a Commander of the Order of the British Empire (CBE) in the 1990 Birthday Honours.
 She was promoted to Dame Commander of the Order of the British Empire (DBE) on her 67th birthday in the 2001 Queen's Birthday Honours "for services to Drama."
 On 23 June 2010, she was awarded the degree of Doctor of Letters, honoris causa, by Oxford University and is an Honorary Fellow of St Hugh's College, Oxford.
 On 5 December 2005 she received the degree of Doctor of Arts, honoris causa, from City University London.
 She is a member of the American Theater Hall of Fame; she was inducted in 1998.